SolaceProducts/event-management-agent/README.md

 * the Event Management Agent Docker image (e.g. solace/event-management-agent:latest)

 ```
-docker run -d -p 8180:8180 -v /path/to/file/AcmeRetail.yml:/config/ema.yml --env KAFKA_PASSWORD --name event-management-agent solace/event-management-agent:latest
+docker run -d -p 8180:8180 -v /path/to/file/AcmeRetail.yml:/config/ema.yml --env KAFKA_PASSWORD=myKafkaPassword --name event-management-agent solace/event-management-agent:latest
 ```

-> **_NOTE:_**  Depending on your OS, the container may fail to start if your connection filename contains spaces, upper case or special characters.
-If you see such failures, make sure your filename is within quotes or that it does not contain upper case or special character or spaces.
+> **_NOTE:_**  Depending on your OS, the container may fail to start if your connection filename contains spaces or special characters.
+If you see such failures, make sure your filenames are within quotes or that they do not contain spaces or special characters.

 The Event Management Agent takes a couple of minutes to start.
 The Event Management Agent logs are available via Docker: